-LS7.
-Concessions.
 This old building, now heavy damaged and decayed, once held the concession stand.
 The interior smells of rot, and old foodstuffs (that were not already scavenged by the mongoliants or other creatures) no longer remain.
 Only broken glass, old faded posters (depicting sports heroes from the times of the Ancients), and rusted water pipes litter the place.

 LS8.
-Guard Station (EL 4).
+GUARD STATION (EL 6)

 This ruined area is now used by the mongoliants as a kind of "guard station", and is lit by two crude coal braziers.
-At any given time there will be two mongoliants on duty here, the first armed with a shotgun and bandolier with 24 shells, while the second is armed with a greataxe and a fragmentation grenade.
-In addition, a crate of Molotov cocktails (twelve total, prepared by the mongoliants' slaves) sits in the room for the use of the guards should the alarm be called.
+At any given time there will be two mongoliants on duty here, the first armed with a Mossberg and bandolier with 24 12-gauge rounds, while the second is armed with a greataxe and a fragmentation grenade.
+In addition, a crate of molotov cocktails (twelve total, prepared by the mongoliants' slaves) sits in the room for the use of the guards should the alarm be called.
 Another crate contains twenty-four gauss cannon needles, for use in the cannon at Area LS2.

-♥ Mongoliants (2): hp 40 and 36. (see LS1)
+Mongoliants (2): HP 40 and 36.

-LS9.
-Guardhouse (EL 6).
+LSS.
+GUARDHOUSE (EL 7)

 This small building (the original purpose of which has long been forgotten) has no doors, and much of the wall around the old portals has been smashed in to permit larger figures passage within.
 Inside, the mongoliants have turned this place into a "guardhouse" of sorts, where the sentries can reside when off duty.

-There are three mongoliants here; the first is armed with a laser rifle and power beltpack, the second with a submachinegun and a single clip with 20 rounds, and the third with a greataxe and Molotov cocktail.
+There are three mongoliants here; the first is armed with a laser rifle and power beltpack, the second with an Uzi and a single clip with only 20 rounds, and the third with a greataxe and molotov cocktail.
 Unless the alarm has been triggered, they will be surprised when encountered, as they are busy partaking of a meal or loudly bragging about their prowess as warriors.
 Area LS9 (A) is where the refuse of their meals (or arguments) is haphazardly thrown.

-Mongoliants (3): hp 50, 39, and 37. (see LS1)
+Mongoliants (3): HP 50, 39, and 37.

 LS10.
-Boat Dock (EL 2).
+BOAT DOCK (EL 4)

 This small cove is actually a hidden dock, constructed by the mongoliants.
 The dock itself is made of lashed wooden logs and is very sturdy, and to it are moored three long wooden boats (each large enough to carry ten human-sized creatures, or four mongoliants), complete with oars.
 The mongoliants use these boats to trade with the slavers, and to raid the ghouls on occasion.
 They also provide the mongoliants with dominance over this stretch of the river, and for the very rare excursion to the other parts of the Lost City for exploration or supply scavenging.

 The boats are not left unguarded, however.
-At any given time there will be at least one mongoliant watching the approach to the dock, armed with a longspear - more like a pike to a human - and a laser pistol Mk1 with two full power clips.
+At any given time there will be at least one mongoliant watching the approach to the dock, armed with a spear and a laser pistol with two full power clips.
 The mongoliant will fire at any unidentified parties approaching the docks for two rounds, then retreat to Area LS8 for reinforcements.

-• Mongoliant (1): hp 33. (see LS1)
+Mongoliant (1): HP 33.

 LS11.
-Citadel (EL 10).
+CITADEL (EL 13)

 This huge area appears to literally be a "castle" jutting from the back wall of the collapsed stadium.
 Months of effort by mongoliants and slaves have created a fortress facade, defending the entrance to the lair of the mongoliant community.
 Two tall towers (almost half the height of the stadium dome) overlook the stadium arena (Area LS6), while two huge wooden gates bar entrance.